 About Council President Hardin

 Prior to joining Council, Council President Shannon Hardin served as the External Affairs Manager, LGBTQ liaison, and was on the Religious Advisory Commission for the Office of Mayor Michael B. Coleman.
 In these positions Council President Hardin provided a strong voice for the community in city government and working with Columbus City Council to ensure that the city earned a score of 100 on the Human Rights Campaign’s Municipal Equality Index.
-In addition to creating a more queer-inclusive city, Councilmember Hardin developed programs around violence intervention (APPS), African-American wellness (AAMI), and anti-recidivism (Restoration Academy).
+In addition to creating a more queer-inclusive city, Councilmember Hardin developed programs around violence intervention (

 Council President Hardin serves on the boards of the Joint Columbus and Franklin County Housing Advisory Board as well as the Mid-Ohio Regional Planning Commission.
 Hardin has been recognized by Columbus Alive as a person to watch, Columbus CEO as an Up and Comer, by City Pulse as a Young Professional to Know, and by Who’s Who in Black Columbus as an Interesting Personality of 2014.
 He is also a member of the Conference of Minority Transportation Officials.
-He was appointed to Council on October 7th of 2014 and won election on November 3rd of 2015.
+He was appointed to Council on October 7th of 2014, won election on November 3rd of 2015, and was reelected on November 7th of 2017.
 Council President Hardin earned his bachelor’s degree from Morehouse College after studying abroad in Nairobi, Kenya.
 Born and raised on the south side of Columbus, Council President Hardin is a proud member of the Mount Olivet Baptist Church.